 Parents may think their kids can't get CHIP because they make too much money.
 Not true!
 CHIP covers uninsured kids and teens up to age 19 who are not eligible for Medical Assistance.

 What's the cost for CHIP coverage?

 For most families, it's free.
 Families with incomes above the free CHIP limits will pay low monthly premiums and co-pays for some services.
 View comprehensive income information.

-CHIP is provided by private health insurance companies that are licensed and regulated by the Pennsylvania Insurance Department.
-Coverage is excellent, and comes from major insurance companies with large networks of physicians, specialists and care facilities near you, so you may be able to enroll in CHIP without even changing doctors.
+CHIP is brought to you by leading health insurance companies who offer your kids quality, comprehensive coverage.
+You'll have a choice of major insurance companies with large networks of physicians, specialists and care facilities near you.
+In fact, your kids may even be able to keep visiting the same doctors they see now.
 Find a CHIP health insurance company in your county.

 How long is my child covered once they are enrolled in CHIP?

 Once enrolled, children are guaranteed 12 months of CHIP coverage unless they no longer meet the basic eligibility requirements.
 Families must renew their coverage every year in order for the coverage to continue.
 CHIP insurance companies send renewal notices 90 days before their benefits are going to end, and families must fill out and send the renewal information back to their CHIP insurance company in order for benefits to continue.

 I recently gained legal custody of my grandchildren.
 They are uninsured and need health benefits.
 Can I apply for CHIP for them?

 Yes!
 Any legal guardian who is exercising care and control of the children, can apply for CHIP.

 My child has a pre-existing condition.
 Will that affect our eligibility?